Roman jewelry: Men

-Typically Roman men wore less jewelry than their female counterparts.
-Finger rings and fibulae were the most common forms of jewelry worn by men, but they would also sometimes wear pendants.
-Roman men, unlike Greek men, wore multiple rings at once.
-Golden rings were reserved for men of senatorial rank.
+Roman men usually wore less jewelry than women, sometimes opting for pendants but mostly wearing fibulae and finger rings, with gold rings being reserved for those of senatorial rank.
+Unlike the Greeks, Roman men often wore several rings at once.

 Children

-Roman children's jewelry served special purposes, especially in the form of amulets.
-These were worn draped around the neck, and had specialized purposes to protect the children from illness and misfortune.
-For example, a phallic fascinus was commonly placed on or near a young boy to ward off the evil forces.Young elite boys wore these golden amulets referred to as bullae until they reached adulthood.
-Bullae were first created in Greece and became popularized in Rome over the course of the 3rd and 4th centuries BC.
+Roman children's jewelry served a special purpose: it was meant to shield the wearer from illness and misfortune, particularly through amulets draped around the neck.
+Sometimes a phallic-shaped fascinus was placed on or near a young boy to ward off evil forces.
+Other kinds of amulets known as bullae—first created in Greece and later popularized in Rome during the 4th and 3rd centuries BC—were worn by young elite boys until adulthood.

 Beyond accessories

-Collections of jewelry represented great wealth and power to the Roman owners.
-The use of this jewelry was not limited to simply wearing it, but also extended to spiritual purposes.
-Hoas of gold, silver, and bronze jewelry have been found at Greek and Roman temples, providing evidence that worshipers would have offered some of their jewelry to the god or goddess of the temple, much as they would have offered other objects.
-Inspired after the sack of Greek cities Tarentum, Syracuse, and Capua, it became increasingly popular for Romans to use gold wreaths or diadems in funerary practices for both men and women.
-These wreaths were made of delicate golden leaves and florals.
+Collections of jewelry represented great wealth and power to their Roman owners and often carried spiritual significance.
+Hoards of gold, silver, and bronze pieces have been found at Greek and Roman temples, suggesting that worshippers would have offered some of their jewelry to divinities, much as they would other objects.
+A similar Roman practice which arose after the sack of Greek cities Tarentum, Syracuse, and Capua, was that of using gold diadems or of wreaths made of delicate golden leaves and florals to dignify the funerary rites of both men and women.